Lacrymology/states/strongswan/doc/pillar.rst

 strongswan:ca:email
 ~~~~~~~~~~~~~~~~~~~

-Email Address.
+Email Address that will be put into the :ref:`glossary-CA` certificate's
+subject.

 .. _pillar-strongswan-secret_types:

 strongswan:secret_types
 ~~~~~~~~~~~~~~~~~~~~~~~

-A dict of secret types with key is the type and value maybe is another dict of username and password.
+A dict of secret types with key is the type and value is another dict of username and password.

 .. _pillar-strongswan-secret_types-type: